 In every store, regardless of its layout, you will most probably cross the traditional main aisle.
 It is usually located in a way that provides a panoramic sight of the key categories and located in the central area of the store.
 The main aisle, wide and spacious, improves the overall experience of the shoppers journey, ensuring the search for their favorite products is not only easier but it also allows their shopping cart to maneuver freely throughout the aisle.
-Therefore, it is imperative to understand how our customers behave in this key distribution area to generate an increase in sales.
+Therefore, it is imperative to understand the customer behavior in the main aisle to generate an increase in sales.

 Customer flow answers to tough questions